CHLOE'S CREATIVE CAVE

 PROJECT NARNIA

 In collaboration with the Dock cafe, Chloe’s Creative Cave will design a faith-based mural for the cafe.
-Once sketched into the wall and the important allegories are painted, the community of Belfast NI is invited to paint the wall in a community-building event.
+Once sketched into the wall and the important allegories are painted, the community of Belfast is invited to paint aspects of the wall in a community-building event.

 POTTERY SESSIONS

-Chloe facilitates a crash course in pottery (On demand) at the dock cafe in Titanic Quarter on Friday and Saturdays, 1:30pm – 3:30pm.
-Each session costs £25.
-We have a range of both air dry clay and kiln clay to make this course accessible for everyone.
+Chloe facilitates a crash course in pottery at the dock cafe in Titanic Quarter on Friday and Saturdays, 1:30pm – 3:30pm.
+Each session costs £25 + £15 for firing.
+Get in touch with Chloe to arrange this.
+You can purchase the vouchers for these workshops on the art store.

-If you want to make a usable or glazed piece then you would need to pay £25 for the creative session and extra £15 for us to fire when attending the first session.
+This is a breakdown of payments for the full Process. £25 for the creative session and extra £15 for us to fire when attending the first session.
 Once fired you will either take your fired bisque ware home depending on what you made (i.e plant pot..) or pay £25 to glaze in another session and £15 for one last firing.
 Total cost Approximately £80 Get in touch and Chloe will organize a session for you and your friends

-C3CAVE as mentioned previously is a project where community teaches community.
-Ose is an artist who is passionate to share his art and talent with others.
-He has drafted a crash course for beginners including sketching, acrylic painting, oil painting, watercolor and mixed media.
-These are drop by sessions costing £10 at current for anyone who is interested and are based in the dock cafe Tuesday 11-3:30pm Friday 11am – 1PM
+C3CAVE is a project where the community teaches the community.
+Ose is an artist who is passionate about sharing his art and talent with others.
+He drafted a crash course for beginners at the dock cafe during the summer time.
+This series has now completed

 WHY THE ELEPHANT?